BLOSSOMS SCHOOL PHILOSOPHY

 In the global world that we live in, English has become a necessity.
 Learning this language has many benefits and learning it at a young age provides many advantages to the child.

-Dual language learning/simultaneous acquisition There are a lot of myths and misinformation about learning a second language early in childhood, such as the idea that learning a second language too early can interfere with learning the child’s first language.
-However, these ideas are not supported by the research into second language acquisition and cognitive development.
+Dual language learning/simultaneous acquisition There are a lot of myths and misinformation about learning a second language early in childhood.
+The most common is the idea that learning a second language too early can interfere with the child acquiring their first language.
+However, this idea is not supported by the research into second language acquisition and cognitive development.
 The science reveals that there are no language delays for children learning two languages at an early age.

 Language learning in early childhood Children are amazing language learners and begin learning language from a very early age.
 Children will naturally acquire the language which is spoken in their environment.
 Creating an environment where children can spend a significant amount of time interacting with caregivers, teachers, and other students who speak English will allow them to acquire the English language in a way that is very similar to how native speakers of English acquire it.